How To Grow Coriander At Home Without Soil

-Growing your own cilantro is both simple and cost-effective.
-In this post, I’ll tell you How to grow Cilantro in Water.
-I will tell you two methods of growing your own Cilantro at home.
+Growing your own coriander leaves or cilantro is both simple and cost-effective.
+In this post, I’ll tell you how you can grow coriander at home without using soil.
+I am going to tell you two methods of growing your own cilantro at home, keep reading this post to find them out.

 The herbaceous plant coriander or cilantro is a common ingredient used in a wide range of Asian and Mexican cuisines.
 Cilantro and coriander belong to the Coriandrum sativum plant family.
 Cilantro is the plant’s leaves and stem, while coriander is its dried seeds.
 It is also recognized as Chinese parsley, and in India, it is called coriander leaves while in the US its stems and leaves are commonly called cilantro.